Romanov's Theorem in Number Fields: The special case of the Gaussian integers

 Using a computer algebra system it is easy to verify that $E(200) \geq 3.33018$ and using partial summation as in Lemma \ref{SumConvergenceLemma} we get that

 \end{proof}

 \begin{proof}[Proof of Theorem \ref{ZIExplicitBoundTheorem}] We need to work out constants $c_1$, $c_2$ and $c_3$ with

-Using inequality (\ref{CSInequality}) a lower bound for the lower density is then given by $\frac{c_1}{c_2c_3}$.
+Using inequality \eqref{CSInequality} a lower bound for the lower density is then given by $\frac{c_1^2}{c_2c_3}$.

 Computing the constant $c_3$ reduces to counting integral lattice points within the circle of radius $x$.
-It is well known that $\sum_{\house{\zeta} \leq x}1 \sim \pi x^n$ where we note that the asymptotic rate of growth of the error term is linked to the Gauss circle problem which is frequently listed among famous open problems in number theory (cf. for example~\cite[p.
-365 ff]{UnsolvedProblems}).
+It is well known that $\sum_{\house{\zeta} \leq x}1 \sim \pi x^n$ where we note that the asymptotic rate of growth of the error term is linked to the Gauss circle problem which is frequently listed among famous open problems in number theory (see for example~\cite{UnsolvedProblems}*{p.
+365 ff}).
 The constant $c_3$ may therefore be chosen as $c_3=\pi$.